MasterHiei/Calendar-Management-System/README.md

 # CalendarManagement
-+ Help you and your team to manage the project schedule.
++ Help you and your team to manage the schedule.
 + Developed for T.M.H.I.F.

 # Description